juiceme/varauskalenteri/README.md

 ## Installation

 Varauskalenteri requires websocket and emailjs npm modules.
-You can install all depencencies by "npm install" The repository clones AES library as submodule, You need to install it by "git submodule init; git submodule update"
+You can install all depencencies by "npm install" The repository clones AES cryptography and datastorage libraries as submodules, You need to install them by "git submodule init; git submodule update"

 ## Features

-* Clients managed in JSON file
+* Users managed in JSON file
 * Calendar data managed in JSON file
+* User passwords are not stored in plaintext but hashed in both client and server
-* Web frontend to manage gnd generate entries
+* Web frontend to manage and generate entries
 * Uses AES-CTR encryption between server and client to defeat man-in-the-middle attacks.
-* Automatic batch mailing
+* Automatic mailing of resesrvation entries to users
+* User password recovery via email

 ## Coming soon!